Saved Views

 • Private: Views that you save only for your own personal use.
 No one else has access.

-Note: In the Library, Private saved views are indicated with an eye icon that's overlaid on the saved view icon at the left of each view's card (see Views List Items).
+Note: In the Library, Private saved views are indicated with an eye icon in the Sharing column of the Library list (see Library List Columns).

 • Shared: Views saved by any user in your organization.
 All users in your organization have access.